jundalisay/superb/content/en/social/economics/solutions/bur.md

 ## What's Wrong with Universal Basic Income?

-In general, studies have found two flaws in UBI:
+In general, studies have found 2 flaws in UBI:

-- It contributes little to alleviate poverty as a whole
+1. It contributes little to alleviate poverty as a whole
-- It is expensive to administer
+2. It is expensive to administer

 Adam Smith, the founder of Economics, would be against UBI because:
 - It can only be measured in nominal value